 At this point this might come as no surprise, but if you want to get good results when using LinkedIn, you need to be an active member.

 You need to keep your profile updated at all times.
 In fact, the best approach is to make little tweaks daily.

 You also need to interact with other members.
 This means logging into your profile everyday, liking posts, commenting on posts, and engaging with other members.

 This will not only show the algorithm that you’re a committed candidate and increase your ranking in searches, it will also help you create a network of like-minded professionals.

-Once you start creating report with other members, start a conversation through private messages.
+Once you start creating a rapport with other members, start a conversation through private messages.
 This can lead to informational interviews, and eventually, to a job referral.